 Superficial grime is dust, grease, smoke or any small particles that accumulate on the painting or can be transferred by inappropriate handling.
 This can become imbedded in the painting which can make it very difficult to remove.
 This is a lot easier to identify than just dirt and grime as you will be able to see this on the painting, and in some cases, areas of your painting may have changed colour, for example, gone yellow due to the nicotine from cigarettes.

 Accretion is an accumulation of decomposed material and other material such as soil or rust on the surface of a painting.
 When this occurs, depending on the length of time it is left untreated, it can alter the original design of the painting.

 This is dried splashes and droplets of foreign material such as mud or drinks that have come into contact with the painting.
 They will look a bit like splashes on the painting.

 Stains look like dirty or discoloured areas of your painting.
 They are generally caused by foreign substances creating dirty or discoloured marks on the painting.
 It can in some cases also be caused by uneven ageing of the painting.

 When a painting becomes skinned, it is because the original paint has been removed from the oil or watercolour painting due to excessive cleaning.
 This will look like the paint has been rubbed off so the painting will appear faded and patchy.

 This is where someone has tried to restore a painting badly by painting over it.
 The painting will no longer look like it did originally.

-Cracquelure is when fine cracks occur in the paintings varnish.
-This is mostly due to aging of the painting.
+Cracquelure is when fine cracks occur in the painting’s varnish.
+This is mostly due to the ageing of the painting.
 Your painting will look like it has a tiled mosaic effect.